2018 Australian ball-tampering scandal: Cultural review

 When announcing the initial findings against Bancroft, Smith and Warner on 27 March 2018, James Sutherland announced that there would also be a deeper review of the "culture and conduct" of Australia's professional cricket teams.
-The terms of reference of that inquiry is to find a means by which supporters of Australian cricket and the wider community can effectively refresh their commitment to the sport.
-Further details of the review will be forthcoming, but it will seek input from 'relevant experts', especially to determine how the culture of the Australian men's test side arrived at the point at which it has found itself.
+The terms of reference of that inquiry would be to "find a means by which supporters of Australian cricket and the wider community can effectively refresh their commitment to the sport".
+Further details of the review would be forthcoming, but it would seek input from "relevant experts", especially to determine how the culture of the Australian men's test side arrived at the point at which it has found itself.
 Former Australian captain, selector and CA Board member Allan Border welcomed the review, saying that "The Australian cricket team itself is not a popular cricket team, and a lot of their antics on the field have upset a lot of people."

-On 6 April 2018, Cricket Australia chairman David Peever announced that former Test batsman Rick McCosker will chair an independent review into cultural, organisational and governance issues, and a player-driven process to set out a charter setting out standards for improved player behaviour and expectations of the Australian men's national side.
-He is expected to be joined by two former players and two current players on a panel, with that quartet yet to be named.
-That process will form part of the wide-ranging review, which will provide recommendations to the Cricket Australia board.
-Peter Collins, Director of the Centre for Ethical Leadership and a consultant on ethics, leadership and organisational change will act as a "facilitator" for the process.
+On 6 April 2018, Cricket Australia chairman David Peever announced that former Test batsman Rick McCosker would chair an independent review into cultural, organisational and governance issues, and a "player-driven process to set out a charter setting out standards for improved player behaviour and expectations of the Australian men's national side".
+He was expected to be joined by two former players and two current players on a panel, with that quartet unnamed at the time.
+That process would form part of the wide-ranging review, which would provide recommendations to the Cricket Australia board.
+Peter Collins, Director of the Centre for Ethical Leadership and a consultant on ethics, leadership and organisational change would act as a "facilitator" for the process.
 Peever added that the review will take "whatever time is necessary".

 The chief executive of the ICC, Dave Richardson, addressed a news conference on 27 April 2018 about harsher punishments for ball-tampering and other misbehaviour.